Heavens-c/Damagelogs/README.md

 # Damagelogs
 what purpose of this script?

-alot of people on forum i said i have the damage logs so here you go instead of dm's people and i heard some people selling it so i decided to release it to public
+Instead of sending people direct messages, I mentioned to several people on the forum that I had the damage logs.
+I later discovered that some people were selling it.
+I therefore made the decision to make it public.

-Hit each player to cause them to take damage in order to record your damage!
-Since many players have damage modifiers or what they call "aim bots," my server, or technically most servers, are based on this script.
+Hit every player to deal damage to them and record your damage!
+Since many players use damage modifiers or what they refer to as "aim bots," my server—and technically most servers—is built using this script.

 You can change webhook on damage-sv.lua